 - The mirror column

 Top up this awesome automation with the mirror column!
-The Mirror Column works together with the Link to Item column and allows you to see and edit information on other boards.
+The Mirror Column works together with Connect boards column and allows you to see and edit information on other boards.
 This means that you can easily view data from one board in another board!
 Not only that, but you can edit the information in either board and the changes will be reflected in both boards.

-In our Knowledge Base Library board, we will add a link to item and a mirror column.
+In our Knowledge Base Library board, we will add a Connect boards and a Mirror column.
 We want to link this board to our backlog board and mirror the status column from the backlog.